 Courthouses are like hospitals—you usually don’t end up there because something good happened.
-If you were charged with a crime—be it a felony or a misdemeanor—you need an aggressive Marietta criminal defense lawyer on your side.
+If you were charged with a crime—such as aggravated assault, theft charges or drug crimes—you need an aggressive Marietta criminal defense lawyer on your side.
 With more than two decades of criminal law experience, much of it spent as a prosecutor, I have handled every variety of criminal litigation.

 You don’t have to go to court alone, and the right lawyer on your side can mean the difference between a positive outcome where your freedoms are protected instead of a negative one that can have consequences for the rest of your life.
 When I was an attorney for the State, I had to make the sorts of decisions that can seriously impact the course of a person’s life.
 As your attorney, I will put that considerable experience to work for you to protect your rights, your freedom, and your future.